enebular/enebular-runtime-agent/README-enebular-activator.md

 ## Configuration

 The enebular-activator module requires a configuration file.
-Its path defaults to `.enebular-activation-config.json`, but a different path can be specifyied with the `ACTIVATOR_CONFIG_PATH` environment variable.
+Its path defaults to `.enebular-activation-config.json`, but a different path can be specified with the `ACTIVATOR_CONFIG_PATH` environment variable.

 The configuration file should contain values for `enebularBaseURL` and `licenseKey`, as the example shows below.